 I’m not suggesting we stop everything we’re doing and focus 100% on our children.
 Self-care is an important piece to serving children, and we can’t help a child if we can’t provide all the things that go into creating a safe home and community.

 Curiosity Encouraged offers resources to help children love to learn.
-I believe when we build connection and trust, offer ways to find joy and overcome struggle, we help a child’s natural curiosity lead them to a love of learning, and therefore into learning whatever it is they dream about and want for their future.
+I believe when we build connection and trust, offer ways to find joy and overcome struggle, we help a child’s natural curiosity lead them to a love of learning, and therefore into learning.

 That’s the goal, right?